material-components/material-components-ios/contributing/deprecation_policy.md

 ## Compiler warnings

-If you are treating warnings as errors in your application via the `-Werror compiler` flag you may need to disable this functionality for deprecated code warnings.
+If you are treating warnings as errors in your application via the `-Werror` compiler flag, you may need to disable this functionality for deprecated code warnings.

 This can be done by adding the `-Wno-error=deprecated` and `-Wno-error=deprecated-implementations` compiler flags to your application target via an .xcconfig or under "Other C Flags" in your Build Settings.
-They will still issue the warning during compilation, but they will not be treated as errors.
+Xcode will still issue the warning during compilation, but they will not be treated as errors.